CesarAyalaDev/RAASNet/README.md

 <br>

 + ~~Custom warning message for your victim~~
-+ Custom file extentions to encrypt
++ Custom file extentions to target for encryption
-+ Custom file extention for encrypted
++ Custom file extention for encrypted files
 + Encrypt everything with a file extention
 + Set target locations
 + Generate a payload without GUI